 Our Past Mattershas had another stellar year.
 It is now a textbook in two University of Calgary courses—one in Social Work, the other in Gender & Sexuality Studies—despite not being an academic read!
 The Our Past Mattersebook also had a short run as an Amazon #1 Best Seller in its category.

 Readers note: this is our last post for the calendar year.
 Thank you for your ongoing support and enthusiasm for local queer history.
 Consider these books as our good read recommendations for this holiday season.
 If you enjoy them, leave reviews on sites such as GoodReads and Amazon for other readers to discover.

 Yesterday marked the 33rd World Aids Day.
 And our new film, Undetectable, about HIV/AIDS launched.

 Canada has the solution to end HIV infections and stop the world-wide AIDS epidemic.
 So why are people still dying of AIDS?
 The TELUS Original documentary Undetectable looks at the history, breaks down the roadblocks, and exposes the gatekeepers that have stopped the world from becoming HIV/AIDS free.

 The film is free to watch on Facebook and YouTube.
 Please watch and share widely.
 The film is a call to action.
 AIDS is a pandemic we can defeat—so let’s get it done!

-UNDETECTABLE is a TELUS Original documentary and was produced with the assistance of the Government of Alberta, the Alberta Media Fund and Calgary Arts Development, in collaboration with the Calgary Gay History Project.
+Undetectable was produced by Snapshot Studios with the assistance of the Government of Alberta, Alberta Media Fund and Calgary Arts Development, in collaboration with the Calgary Gay History Project.